DmitryGubanov/portfolio-backtester/README.md

 x implement previous high as indicator
 o add some sort of tolerance/adjustments to previous high to not make it useless for years after crashes (need to brainstorm)
 x initialize both ratios and shares in Brain to 0 for all assets before anything runs
+o dynamic/adjusted buy and sell signals (keyword -> filled in during simulation)
+o buy and sell signals with ANDs and ORs
+o relative strength index
+o identify peaks and valleys

 ### Long-term: